mickbit/Docs/Whitepaper(EN).md

 3: Advertisement income: divided between game dev(35%) and GameShares holders(45%) platform (20%).

 ## 3. Tokenization & Virtual Assets
-Valireum is a Virtual Universe which has three distinct digital assets, each one with unique attributes and different value.

-This utility token will allow you to buy PLANETS and the items you may need, to create your extraordinary experiences.
+The Valireum ecosystem consists of three distinct digital assets, each one with unique attributes and different value.
+These are, the Utility Token, Planets, and Virtual Items.
+The utility token will allow you to buy 'PLANETS' and the items you may need, to create your extraordinary experiences.
+Meanwhile individual virtual items can also be created, traded and shared within the Valireum marketplace.
 VLM max Supply: 50 000 000 VLM

 WORLDS - a NFT token.
 Each WORLD is a unique collectible item